 (b) be taken into account.

-3. Proceedings part heard, rules of court, and appointments under the repealed Act
+3. Proceedings part heard, rules of court, and appointments under repealed Act

 (1) If, on the appointed day, an application for a licence or a permit had been made under the repealed Act but had not been determined and the decision had not been reserved, the proceedings based on that application may be continued and completed —